Xavier-Pan/WSGCN/README.md

 # Weakly-Supervised Image Semantic Segmentation Using Graph Convolutional Networks (ICME 2021)

-Pytorch Implementation of WSGCNI.
+An Official Pytorch Implementation of WSGCNI.
 WSGCNI is heavily based on [1] and [2].

 Project Page: [Link](http://mapl.nctu.edu.tw/WSGCN/)